OUR TEAM

 JONATHAN FANG

-Research assistant / impact support intern
+Research assistant / impact Support intern

 Jimmy and Rosalynn Carter School for Peace and Conflict Resolution, B.S.
 Conflict Analysis and Resolution